-65. In order to survey the status and experiences of the countries in the region, they are kindly invited to fill in the annexed survey matrix.
+66. In order to survey the status and experiences of the countries in the region, they are kindly invited to fill in the annexed survey matrix.
+The updated version of this matrix will be made available on the WHO MedNet platform.

-66. (See table).

-67. Mexico and Switzerland had informed they do not have a track and trace system in place yet.
-The European Union expressed that the regional organization and its Member States are in the process of developing a unique identifier system for medicinal products and once this is finalized, they would be willing to present it to the Member State Mechanism and integrate it into this Section.
+- 67. (See table). - 68.
+Mexico and Switzerland had informed they do not have a track and trace system in place yet.
 Australia had informed they are yet to adopt a track and trace system through regulations, but they do have national IT systems and databases configured to interface with the global standards for products identification.